Your BEST Homeschool

 • Shop

-Home » Blog » Sugar Cookies
+Home » Blog » Nana’s Favorite Sugar Cookies Recipe for Kids

 in HomeCooking· Southern Recipes

-Entitled Holiday Cookies in my family cookbook.
-This is the recipe we use for our cut out Christmas cookies.
-Plus, today we used this recipe to make shamrocks for St. Patrick’s Day.
+You can also use this sugar cookies recipe to make shamrocks for St. Patrick’s Day.
 A good reason to pull this recipe from the archives.
 And, this recipe is a good reason to celebrate anytime using any of your cookie cutters.
 Valentine’s Day, Thanksgiving, Halloween, fall leaves, spring flowers?

 • 1 cup butter